 SCREEN: Screen capture video showing the plotter light on / light off.
 Authors, please upload this screen capture to your project page.
 TEXT: beam on, beam off

+Step 5.6.1. take 2 : with scale change

 Keep Plotter in big scale

 The setup is now ready for XBIC measurements.
 Go to a pristine spot on the sample and start the measurement.
 [1-TXT]